Updated: Nov 25, 2022

 The Fair Labor Standards Act governs overtime pay in the United States.
-Employers in California, on the other hand, must adhere to the state's labor laws.
+On the other hand, employers in California must adhere to the state's labor laws.

-The fundamental distinction between federal and California overtime laws is that federal law only requires overtime pay for hours employee worked over 40 in a week, whereas California law mandates overtime pay for all hours employee worked over 8 in a day.
+The fundamental distinction between federal and California overtime laws is that federal law only requires overtime pay for hours employees worked over 40 in a week, whereas California law mandates overtime pay for all hours employees worked over 8 in a day.

 That said, if you've ever had concerns and your employer has made potential violations, contact a California Employment Lawyer immediately.
-A California Employment Attorney will know their way around the law and advice you on the best move to take.
+A California Employment Attorney will know their way around the law and advise you on the best move.

 How Is Working Off The Clock Different From Overtime?

-In California law, working "off the clock" is defined as work done without getting paid.
-While overtime is just paid work, you're doing out of your usual working hours, working off the clock means you're doing additional tasks that aren't counted towards your daily or work hours.
+California law defines working "off the clock" as work done without getting paid.
+While overtime is just paid work you're doing out of your usual hours, working off the clock means doing additional tasks that aren't counted towards your daily or work hours.